Jules Tavernier (EastEnders): Creation and development

-In the latter part of 1989 EastEnders acquired a new executive producer named Michael Ferguson, whom took over from Mike Gibbon.
+In the latter part of 1989 EastEnders acquired a new executive producer (EP) named Michael Ferguson, whom took over from Mike Gibbon.
 Ferguson had previously been a producer on ITV's The Bill – a hard-hitting, gritty and successful police drama, which seemed to be challenging EastEnders in providing a realistic vision of modern life in London.
 Due to his success on The Bill, Peter Cregeen, the Head of Series at the BBC, poached Ferguson to become executive producer of EastEnders.

 Following a relatively unsuccessful inclination towards comic storylines throughout 1989, Ferguson decided to take the soap in a new direction in 1990.
 Big changes were implemented both off-screen and on-screen.
 Ferguson altered the way the episodes were produced, changed the way the storylines were conceptualised and introduced a far greater amount of location work than had previously been seen.
 EastEnders scriptwriter Colin Brake said that it was a challenging period, but "the results on-screen were a programme with a new sense of vitality, and a programme more in touch with the real world than it had been for a while".

 As a consequence of these changes, a large number of characters were axed in early 1990 as the new production machine cleared way for a new direction and new characters.
 Among the new characters were the Jamaican Tavernier family, who collectively arrived on-screen in July 1990, composed of grandfather Jules (Tommy Eytle), his son and daughter-in-law Celestine (Leroy Golding) and Etta (Jacqui Gordon-Lawrence), their eldest son Clyde (Steven Woodcock), and their twins Lloyd (Garey Bridges) and Hattie, played by Michelle Gayle.
 Colin Brake described the Taverniers as the major new additions that year, and it heralded the first time that an entire family had joined the serial all at once.
 Their introduction was also described as a well-intentioned attempt to portray a wider range of black characters than had previously been achieved on the soap.